 Select the platforms and methods that best suit your audience and align with your goals.
 Options include:

-Don’t try to be everywhere, focus on where your audience is most active and engaged.
+It's no good being everywhere if it's not a good fit.
+Focus on where your audience is most active and engaged.

 Your messaging should be clear, consistent, and aligned with your brand values.
 Define: